-The consolidated income statement data of the ANZ New Zealand Group for the fiscal years ended September 30, 2017, 2016, 2015, 2014 and 2013 and the consolidated balance sheet information of the ANZ New Zealand Group as at September 30, 2017, 2016, 2015, 2014 and 2013 have been derived from the ANZ New Zealand Group's audited consolidated financial statements for the years ended September 30, 2017, 2016, 2015, 2014 and 2013 (except as designated in the footnotes to the following tables).
+The consolidated income statement data of the ANZ New Zealand Group for the financial years ended September 30, 2018, 2017, 2016, 2015 and 2014 and the consolidated balance sheet information of the ANZ New Zealand Group as at September 30, 2018, 2017, 2016, 2015 and 2014 have been derived from the ANZ New Zealand Group's audited consolidated financial statements for the financial years ended September 30, 2018, 2017, 2016, 2015 and 2014 (except as specified in the footnotes to the following tables).
 The financial information contained in this Offering Memorandum should be read in conjunction with, and is qualified by reference to, the ANZ New Zealand Financial Statements.
 For additional information concerning our financial results, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Offering Memorandum.